elastic/cloud-on-k8s/docs/quickstart.md

 quickstart-es-5zctxpn8nd   1/1       Running   0          1m
 ```

-And access the logs for that pod:
+And access the logs for that Pod:

 ```bash
 kubectl logs -f quickstart-es-5zctxpn8nd